 What Does Promotion Exactly Means?

-The term is actually defined in many ways, it is basically persuasive communication that motivates people to buy whatever an organization is selling goods, services, or ideas.
+The term is defined in many ways, it is persuasive communication that motivates people to buy whatever an organization is selling goods, services, or ideas.
 Promotion may take the form of direct, face-to-face communication or indirect communication through such media as television, radio, magazines, newspapers, direct mail, billboards, and other channels.

 Although there is little doubt that promotion serves many useful functions, critics argue that its goals are self-serving.
 Some contend that sellers use promotional tools to convince people to buy unnecessary or potentially harmful goods like anti-aging creams, sweetened cereals, liquor, and cigarettes.